fo-am/midimutant/README.md

 # Midimutant

-This repo currently contains a circuit based on [this design posted on Silicon Stuff](http://siliconstuff.blogspot.co.uk/2012/08/serial-port-midi-on-raspberry-pi.html) for using the Raspberry Pi built in uart as a midi output.
+This repo currently contains a circuit based on [this design](http://www.instructables.com/id/PiMiDi-A-Raspberry-Pi-Midi-Box-or-How-I-Learned-to/) for using the Raspberry Pi built in serial uart as a midi output.
+It uses an adapted ttymidi that allows sysex messages through (to be added asap).

+Also contains files for construction of the enclosure for use with an official Raspberry Pi touch screen.